artefactual-labs/smush/README.md

 2. Subsequent lines in the commit message aren't over 72 characters in length.

-This convention is described here:
+This convention, and the reasoning behind it, is described here:

 https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html